DeclanRussell/NvidiaAIDenoiser/README.md

 * cudnn64_7.dll
 * cudart64_90.dll

 These libraries will also need to be copied to the bin directory or add them to your path to run the app.
+You may also need to update your driver as I did.
 ## Usage
 Command line parameters
 * -i [string] : path to input image